LittleGreenViper/LGV_Cleantime/README.md

     let startDate = makeDate(year: 1953, month: 10, day: 5)

+    let calculator = LGV_CleantimeDateCalc(startDate: startDate, endDate: endDate)

+This is the total number of complete days that have passed between the two dates:

+    let totalDays = calculator.cleanTime.totalDays

+This is the total number of complete months that have passed between the two dates:

+    let totalMonths = calculator.cleanTime.totalMonths

+This is the total number of complete years that have passed between the two dates:

+    let years = calculator.cleanTime.years

+This is the total number of complete months that have passed since the last complete year:

+    let months = calculator.cleanTime.months

+This is the total number of complete days that have passed since the last complete year:

+    let days = calculator.cleanTime.months

+You may also use an inline instance, like so:

     let totalDays = LGV_CleantimeDateCalc(startDate: startDate, endDate: makeDate(year: 2021, month: 7, day: 16)).cleanTime.totalDays
     let totalMonths = LGV_CleantimeDateCalc(startDate: startDate, endDate: Date()).cleanTime.totalMonths

+Note that you do not have to specify an end date.
+If you leave that out, "today" is assumed:

     let years = LGV_CleantimeDateCalc(startDate: startDate).cleanTime.years
     let months = LGV_CleantimeDateCalc(startDate: startDate).cleanTime.months
     let days = LGV_CleantimeDateCalc(startDate: startDate).cleanTime.months

-Note that you do not have to specify an end date.
-If you leave that out, "today" is assumed.

 `LGV_CleantimeDateCalc.cleanTime` is the workhorse.
 That returns a struct with the calculation results.
 It has a number of accessors that return true, if the milestone is present within the timespan: